anthonyamar/dca_calculator/README.md

 # DCA strategy calculator

-How much would you have earn if you had invested $50 each month on Amazon's stock from a given date?
+💸 How much would you have earned if you had wagered 50€/month on AMZN from its IPO?
 If this is a question you already asked yourself, then this program is for you.

 Example output: